 Accommodations and Services

-In order for students to receive academic or non-academic accommodations, students must self-identify and register with The Griff Center for Academic Engagement, Accessibility Support office by completing the apprpriate Accessibility Support Intake Form, and providing current documentation from a licensed or certified official that states the disability.
+In order for students to receive academic or non-academic accommodations, students must self-identify and register with The Griff Center for Student Success, Accessibility Support office by completing the apprpriate Accessibility Support Intake Form, and providing current documentation from a licensed or certified official that states the disability.
 In the case of most disabilities, the documentation should be no more than three to four years old and the assessment should be given at an adult level.
 Included in the written assessment should be a description of the current impact of the disability as it relates to the accommodations requested.
 A brief statement written by a physician on a prescription pad is not sufficient documentation.

 The student must meet with a professional in the Griff Center, Accessibility Support office to discuss the accommodations, and to become familiar with the procedures.
 Through consultation and evaluation of the documentation, each student’s needs are identified on a case-by-case, course-by-course basis.
 If documentation is outdated or further documentation is needed, Accessibility Support requires that the student obtain the needed information or assessment to receive services.
 No diagnostic testing is provided through Accessibility Support.
 There is a psychologist referral list available that highlights cost, locations, and insurance accepted.